The Hidden Kitchen Understanding the Structure of a Modern Kitchen

 What will almost always be required, however, is a new exhaust vent over the cooking surfaces.
 Few older exhaust systems meet current building code requirements, and building code requirements are themselves probably inadequate to ensure that modern kitchens are well vented.

-The length and configuration of the ducting used to exhaust the contaminated air to the outside requires more venting capacity for a longer pipe and that capacity be added for each bend in the pipe.
-For example, hen using smooth, round 8" diameter metal pipe, one cubic foot per minute of capacity is added for each foot of pipe, plus 25 CFM for each elbow, and 40 CFM for a roof cap.
+The length and configuration of the ducting used to exhaust the contaminated air to the outside determines how much venting capacity is required.
+A long pipe requires more force to move the air through the pipe and additional force is needed for each bend in the pipe.
+For example, when using smooth, round 8" diameter metal pipe, one cubic foot per minute (CFM) of fan capacity is added for each foot of pipe, plus 25 CFM for each elbow, and 40 CFM for a roof cap.

 Consumer Reports recommends that an island microwave be at least 6" larger in each direction than the cooktop or range it vents.
 Few hoods designed for residential kitchens meet these minimums.